buildpacks/rfcs/text/0000-inline-buildpack.md

 - Can inline buildpacks be root buildpacks?
 - Can a `project.toml` contain more than one inline buildpack?
 - Should `version` be required or should it default to `0.0.0`?
+- How will platforms implement this behavior?
+    - A future `/lifecycle/prepare` could generate the temporary buildpack from the inline script.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes